TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 21/Proverbs 21.31.md

 ---

-The horse is prepared against the day of battle; But victory is of Jehovah.
+The horse is prepared for the day of battle; but victory is with Yahweh.